zbowen0225/ASV_spoof/README.md

-# Template for Speaker Identification
+# Template for Spoof Detection

 This folder provides a working, well-documented example for training a synthesized speech detection model from scratch, based on a few hours of